BarryWilliams/TIM/README.md

-# TIM - Trouble-Inflicted MiniApp
+# TIMmy - Trouble-Inflicted MiniApp
 An app that fails

 ## Uses
 This app can be placed into various failure modes.
-For example, the app can simulate a memory leak, high CPU usage, or going braindead.
+For example, the app can simulate a memory leak, high CPU usage, or going brain-dead.

-This is dedicated to my friend Tim.
+This is dedicated to my good friend Tim.

 ## Routes